mstksg/inCode/copy/entries/typed-sm-lc-1.md

 if an `Expr` is valid.

 ### First Layer of Types

+> TODO: Before showing the code, describe the obvious next thought: track the
+> result type in the type parameter.
+This fixes one class of mistakes, but it
+> does not know anything about variables yet.

 The next step you'll see in posts online is to add a phantom index type to `Expr`: